AdobeDocs/cc-everywhere/src/pages/guides/concepts/mobile-web-support--overview.md

 | 3   | 📱 **Mobile**  | Mobile Web       | WebView | Web experience through iOS/Android Apps (in-app WebViews). |
 | 4   | 📱 **Mobile**  | Native           | App     | iOS/Android Apps using Swift/Kotlin Mobile SDKs.           |

 A Web experience can be accessed on both Desktop and Mobile devices through a browser (1, 2).
 The same exact Web experience can also be consumed by iOS/Android Mobile apps (3) when loaded into a WebView.
-Native iOS/Android Mobile apps (4) can alternatively use the dedicated Mobile SDKs, available for [Swift](https://github.com/AdobeDocs/express-embed-mobile-sdk-ios-release/tree/main/) and [Kotlin](https://github.com/AdobeDocs/express-embed-mobile-sdk-android-release).
+Native iOS/Android Mobile apps can alternatively use the dedicated Mobile SDKs (4), available for [Swift](https://github.com/AdobeDocs/express-embed-mobile-sdk-ios-release/tree/main/) and [Kotlin](https://github.com/AdobeDocs/express-embed-mobile-sdk-android-release).

 This set of guides will focus on the **Web experience** (1-3), so that your integration can work seamlessly on smartphones, tablets, and other mobile devices.